Tuition and Funding

 1. Departmental Research and Teaching Assistantships

 These are arranged by your EES faculty advisor from their home department.
 Graduate assistantships pay a stipend, provide a tuition waiver, and cover a portion of health insurance premiums in exchange for part-time (typically 0.25-0.50FTE) research or teaching support.
-Details of each kind of assistantship are as follows.
+The standard minimum stipend is $17,000 for master’s students and $20,000 for doctoral students, based on 2022-2023 figures of a 9-month appointment.
+Amounts will vary widely depending on the funding source supporting your position.
 Please visit the Graduate School website for the most up to date minimum stipend amounts.

 RAs and TAs are required to work for their advisor by assisting with teaching classes or conducting research.
 Please contact your prospective EES faculty advisor to discuss departmental assistantship funding opportunities.